MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

 1. Open *graph.service.ts* and take a moment to look through the included functions.
 The full path to the file is *openai-msgraph-acs/client/src/app/core/graph.service.ts*.
 Key functions include:

     - `searchFiles()` - Searches files in OneDrive for Business.
-    - `searchChats()` - Searches chat messages in Microsoft Teams.
+    - `searchChatMessages()` - Searches chat messages in Microsoft Teams.
     - `searchEmailMessages()` - Searches email messages.
     - `searchAgendaEvents()` - Searches calendar events.
     - `sendTeamsChat()` - Sends a chat message to a Microsoft Teams channel.

-1. Let's break down the functionality provided by the `searchFiles()` function.
+1. Let's start by analyzing the functionality provided by the `searchFiles()` function.

     - A `query` parameter is passed to the function.
 This is the search term passed by the user as they select **View Related Content** for a row in the datagrid.